bra1nDump/ai-task-vscode/docs/features/multi-file-diff/ideas.md

 - Alt+select allows to select multiple ranges in vscode.
 This is very useful when you want to make multi edits
   - They can also be parallelized
-- Indentation should ideally be taken into account when generating diffs to match the indentation preferred by the user.
-This is low priority since type script does not care about it

 ## Old improvements